We are delighted that you are thinking about choosing Lincoln College to help you achieve your goals.

 Our campus is based in the historic city of Lincoln, just a few minutes walk from the city centre and is a safe and friendly environment.

-International students enjoy the excellent teaching, facilities and support that help them to achieve their goals.
+International students can enjoy the excellent teaching, facilities and support that help them to achieve their goals.
 We very much hope you will enjoy your time here and we look forward to supporting you throughout your time at Lincoln College.

 Lincoln is a beautiful city located in the east of England and is within easy travelling distance of most UK cities.